privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 Push notification MFA takes the form of a message being sent to an app on your phone asking you to confirm new account logins.
 This method is a lot better than SMS or email, since an attacker typically wouldn't be able to get these push notifications without having an already logged-in device, which means they would need to compromise one of your other devices first.

-We all make mistakes, and there is the risk that a user may accept the login attempt by accident.
+We all make mistakes, and there is the risk that you might accept the login attempt by accident.
 Push notification login authorizations are typically sent to *all* your devices at once, widening the availability of the MFA code if you have many devices.

 The security of push notification MFA is dependent on both the quality of the app, the server component and the trust of the developer who produces it.
 Installing an app may also require you to accept invasive privileges that grant access to other data on your device.
 An individual app also requires that you have a specific app for each service which may not require a password to open, unlike a good TOTP generator app.

 ### Time-based One-time Password (TOTP)

 TOTP is one of the most commons form of MFA available.
-When a user sets up TOTP they are generally required to scan a [QR Code](https://en.wikipedia.org/wiki/QR_code) which establishes a "[shared secret](https://en.wikipedia.org/wiki/Shared_secret)" with the service that they intend to use.
+When you set up TOTP you are generally required to scan a [QR Code](https://en.wikipedia.org/wiki/QR_code) which establishes a "[shared secret](https://en.wikipedia.org/wiki/Shared_secret)" with the service that you intend to use.
 The shared secret is secured inside of the authenticator app's data, and is sometimes protected by a password.

 The time-limited code is then derived from the shared secret and the current time.
 As the code is only valid for a short time, without access to the shared secret an adversary cannot generate new codes.